Keven Prather: From altruistic U.S. Coast Guard to Financial Planner

 Keven, tell us a little about your time in the U.S. Coast Guard and what it means to you to have been in the military?

 Military service runs as a deep tradition in my family as they have served in every conflict of the U.S. since the American Revolution.
 My grandfather, Ross Prather, having his birth certificate forged by my Great Grandmother, entered the U.S. Calvary/Army aged 15 and served in the Army Air Corp’s missions in Europe during WWII.
 He was later joined by his two brothers, Vaughn and Norvan, who joined with Marines/Army at 17 and 18 respectively.
 So naturally, as a young adult, I had a real interest in the military and had explored being accepted at the U.S. Coast Guard Academy.
 However, I chose to attend the University of Idaho in Moscow, Idaho.
-I graduated with a Bachelor of Science degree in Fisheries Resources and worked for several organizations like the US Force Service, the Army Corp Engineers, and the U.S. Fish & Wildlife Service.
+I graduated with a Bachelor of Science degree in Fisheries Resources and worked for several organizations like the U.S. Forest Service, the U.S. Army Corp Engineers, and the U.S. Fish & Wildlife Service.
 When my job was cut I then followed in the footsteps of my descendants and enlisted in the U.S. Coast Guard.
 That was back in 1986 and during my five and a half years of service I was stationed all over the country, in remote places like Alaska, and I engaged in a wide range of roles such as law enforcement (dealing with immigration and drug interdiction), worked on the Exxon Valdez oil spill and search and rescue missions in dangerous environments.
 I rose quickly up the ranks and reached Boatswain Mate 2nd Class Petty Officer leading up to 32 men.
 Also during my time there I rekindled an old college friendship with Cathy who I went on to marry.

 I’m very proud of my achievements in the U.S. Coast Guard but what stays with me most is just how fulfilling it is to be there for someone and help them.
 Often we were there for people on the very worst day of their life when they were terrified and on their own.